Unite hails victory as Hackney Council’s parking wardens come back ‘in- house’

 According to council documents, ditching the APCOA contract would result in “certain savings”, including no longer paying performance payments under the existing contract.

-It would also tackle inequality by creating better job opportunities and improve staff morale, as well as leading to a “well run” and “high quality” service.
+It would also tackle inequality by creating better job opportunities and improve staff morale, as well leading to a “well run” and “high quality” service.

 Unite’s regional officer Onay Kasab said: “This is tremendous news.

 “Unite has campaigned, lobbied and taken strike action to win exactly the points now agreed by Hackney Council.